kixwho/AB-Testing_cookie-cats/README.md

 <img width="513" height="344" alt="image" src="https://github.com/user-attachments/assets/77512212-df20-48e9-ae8a-99708985d69d" />

-To investigate whether this difference was driven by a small number of highly engaged players, distribution characteristics were examined.
-While the control group showed substantially higher variance, quartile analysis suggested the difference was not limited to a handful of “whale” players.
+To investigate whether this difference was driven by a handful of “whale” players, distribution characteristics were examined.
+While the control group showed substantially higher variance, quartile analysis suggested the difference was global.

 One extreme observation reported 49,854 game rounds within a 14-day period.
 Given the implied playtime requirements, this record was treated as an anomaly and excluded from further analysis.
 Gameplay values above 3,000 rounds were also removed as extreme outliers.